KarlFarrugiaIcon/OreillyKatas2023/README.md

 | | | $3,404.13 |

 While once more we are seeing a steep cost when compared to MVP 3 with the new monthly cost going to $3,404.13 per month we have managed to make our application more accessible and responsive in different parts of the globe.
-This is critical since the nature of the application makes it required to be performant globally since even the if the user base are focused in a specific country, the same users will largely be consuming the contents of the application while actively on a trip.
+This is critical since the nature of the application makes it required to be performant globally since even if the user base is focused in a specific country, the same users will largely be consuming the contents of the application while actively on a trip.

 The final cost of $3,404.13 per month should not be taken as a fixed number since we would continuously continue to monitor the application to see if we need to scale up or down.
-Such scaling will have an affect on the cost in respect to the scaling direction.
+Such scaling will have an effect on the cost with respect to the scaling direction.

 ## Engineering Practices

 The following are some software engineering practices that will be adhered to during the undertaking of the project:

 ### Provider Pattern
-A design pattern used to abstract the creation of objects or services.
+A design pattern that is used to abstract the creation of objects or services.
 This pattern decouples client code from the specific implementation and is commonly used in dependency injection and inversion of control.

-This pattern will be used thoroughly within the solution in areas where common code can be used to cover features which are fed inputs from different sources which need to undergo the same business logic, as is the case with supporting different SSO authentication providers, different travel agency integrations and so on.
+This pattern will be used thoroughly within the solution in areas where common code can be used to cover features that are fed inputs from different sources that need to undergo the same business logic, as is the case with supporting different SSO authentication providers, different travel agency integrations, and so on.

 [ADR 7 - Provider Pattern](/Resources/ADRs/ADR07-Provider-pattern.md)

 ### Domain Driven Design (DDD) with Command Query Responsibility Segregation (CQRS)

-Given the usage of domain boundary analysis in the event storming phase it comes natural that the solution will adopt DDD with CQRS as an engineering pattern.
-This combination allows building complex, scalable, and maintainable software systems.
-All of which are identified as key architectural characteristics which the solution requires as key pillars of its foundation.
+Given the usage of domain boundary analysis in the event storming phase it comes naturally that the solution will adopt DDD with CQRS as an engineering pattern.
+This combination allows the building of complex, scalable, and maintainable software systems.
+All of these are identified as key architectural characteristics that the solution requires as key pillars of its foundation.

-This methodology empowers the creation of a shared understanding of the complex travel management domain and craft a software solution that truly aligns with the real-world intricacies of travel, reservations, and user interactions.
+This methodology empowers the creation of a shared understanding of the complex travel management domain and the crafting of a software solution that truly aligns with the real-world intricacies of travel, reservations, and user interactions.
 In this context, DDD is not just an engineering strategy but allows the creation of a user-centric travel management platform.

 By combining CQRS with DDD, we achieve a robust and flexible architecture.
 The write side of CQRS aligns well with DDD's focus on modeling the domain, encapsulating business logic, and enforcing consistency.